-There are a lot of expectations about security so we will explain some key concepts and write about how the security rules differ from others.
+The SonarCloud Quality Model has different types of rules: reliability, maintainability, and security (issues and hotspots) rules.
+There are a lot of expectations about security, so below we explain some key concepts and how the security rules differ from others.

-As with other types of rules, we try to raise no false positives; you should be confident that anything reported to you as an issue is really an issue.
+As with other types of rules, we try to ensure that no false positives are raised: you should be confident that anything reported to you as an issue is really an issue.

-- Security-injection rules: There's a vulnerability here when the inputs handled by your application are controlled by a user (potentially an attacker) and not validated or sanitized.
+- Security-injection rules: there is a vulnerability here when the inputs handled by your application are controlled by a user (potentially an attacker) and not validated or sanitized.
 When this occurs, the flow from sources (user-controlled inputs) to sinks (sensitive functions) will be presented.
-To do this, SonarQube uses well-known taint analysis technology on source code which allows, for example, the detection of:
+To do this, SonarCloud uses well-known taint analysis technology on source code which allows, for example, the detection of:

-- Security-configuration rules: Here there is a security issue because when calling a sensitive function, the wrong parameter (for example invalid cryptographic algorithm or TLS version) has been set or when a check (for example, a check_permissions() kind of function) was not done or not in the correct order, this problem is likely to appear often when the program is executed (no injected/complex attacks are required unlike in the previous category):
+- Security-configuration rules: here there is a security issue because the wrong parameter (for example, invalid cryptographic algorithm or TLS version) was set when calling a sensitive function or when a check (for example, check_permissions() kind of function) was not carried out, or was not in the correct order.
+This problem is likely to appear often when the program is executed (no injected/complex attacks are required, unlike in the previous category):

 These security issues are then divided into two categories: vulnerabilities and hotspots (see the main differences on the Security hotspots page).